JeNeSuisPasDave/AdventOfCode-2025/notes.md

 I added a unit test to produce the error, but the test isn't actually checking that an error took place.

+**07:30**

+Implemented some unit tests to check for errors when invalid chars in the input file or when inconsistent line lengths are in the input file.
+And I implemented the code to add all the grid rows found in the input.